DeannaGelbart/FocalFilter/README.md

 FocalFilter/FocalFilter is the main app, which the user uses to add and removes blocks manually.

 FocalFilter/FocalFilterHelper is a helper app which runs when Windows boots.
 It removes any blocks that FocalFilter previously put in the hosts file.
-The idea is that if the user really needs to access a blocked site, they simply need to reboot.
+The intent is that if the user really needs to access a blocked site, they simply need to reboot.